marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 6. Parabola.
 ^^^^^^^^^^^^

-Below is an example for three points which are not collinear.
+Below, there is an example for three points which are not collinear.
 Then we can determine the quadratic function, which includes these points.
-So we have determined from the following equations quadratic function coefficients *a, b, c*.
+So we have to determine *a, b, c* coefficients from the following equation quadratic function.

 .. math::